Roswell Park Comprehensive Cancer Center is an authorized treatment center for Kymriah™ (tisagenlecleucel).

 The “II JULIET” clinical trial that led to FDA approval of Kymriah for large B-cell lymphoma showed that of 106 participants, 32% experienced complete remission, while another 18% experienced partial remission.

 What Are the Side Effects of Kymriah?

 The most common side effect of CAR T-cell immunotherapy, cytokine release syndrome (CRS), occurs when there is a very strong response by the immune system.
 Patients may experience flu-like symptoms (fever, chills, joint pain, nausea, vomiting and diarrhea) as well as low blood pressure, difficulty breathing, dizziness and confusion.
 Although the symptoms are mild in most patients, in some cases, CRS may be serious and even life-threatening.
 Patients may also experience serious neurological reactions.
 Your Roswell Park team will discuss these side effects with you before you begin treatment.

 In most cases, serious side effects occur within four weeks after treatment.
 You will need to stay close to Roswell Park for several weeks so you can be watched closely for signs of these side effects and they can be treated immediately.

 What Sets Roswell Park Apart?

-- Patients who receive CAR T-cell therapy should be treated at a center where members of the medical team have significant experience in recognizing and managing the side effects of immunotherapies.
+- Patients who receive CAR T-cell therapy should be treated at our Transplant and Cellular Therapy (TCT) Center where members of the medical team have significant experience in recognizing and managing the side effects of immunotherapies.
 Our team includes national leaders who helped develop the guidelines for managing the side effects of cellular therapies.

 - The Foundation for the Accreditation of Cellular Therapy (FACT) has accredited Roswell Park as both an adoptive cellular therapy program and a bone marrow transplant (BMT) program.
 This indicates that Roswell Park adheres to strict standards and works constantly to achieve the best patient outcomes.